troglobit/finit/README.rst

    be overridden by packages to add a suffix or completely alter the version.

 **CFLAGS=**
-   Standard CFLAGS are inherited from the build enviornmant.
+   Standard CFLAGS are inherited from the build environment.

 **CPPFLAGS=**
-   Standard CPPFLAGS are inherited from the build enviornmant.
+   Standard CPPFLAGS are inherited from the build environment.

 **LDFLAGS=**
-   Standard LDFLAGS are inherited from the build enviornmant.
+   Standard LDFLAGS are inherited from the build environment.

 **LDLIBS=**
-   Standard LIBLIBS are inherited from the build enviornmant.
+   Standard LIBLIBS are inherited from the build environment.

 **prefix=**
    Base prefix path for all files, except ``sbinbdir`` and ``sysconfdir``.